-With respect to our Cellular Regeneration platform, as of April 15, 2021, we solely own three patent families directed to product candidates in our Reprogramming program, including two pending PCT patent applications, two pending U.S. patent applications, and nine foreign counterparts of these patent applications.
+With respect to our Cellular Regeneration platform, as of July 1, 2021, we solely own three patent families directed to product candidates in our Reprogramming program, including two pending PCT patent applications, one issued U.S. patent, one pending non-provisional U.S. patent application and nine foreign counterparts of these patent applications.
 Any U.S. or foreign patents issued from national stage filings of the PCT patent applications are expected to expire between 2039 and 2041, assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees and that national phase entries are timely made based upon the pending PCT applications, and without taking potential patent term extensions or adjustments into account.
 The three patent families cover various aspects of our Reprogramming program, including gene delivery vectors, methods of treating a heart condition, engineered myocardin proteins, vectors encoding engineered myocardins, and methods of use.
 Additionally, we solely own a fourth patent family that is directed to AAV-based gene vectors for cardiac cell transduction, with one pending international PCT patent application.
 Any U.S. or foreign patents issued from national stage filings of this PCT patent application are expected to expire in 2040, assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees and that national phase entries are timely made based upon the pending PCT applications, and without taking potential patent term extensions or adjustments into account.